madhusudanbabar/trillo/nators/notes.md

 22. way to prevent overflow on parent element when a modal or popup is open.
 23. how to merge branches on github.
 24. **responsive images**
-- srcset 1x, 2x density descriptors
+- srcset 1x, 2x density descriptors.
+25. @supports queries and graceful degradation.